-- A. Auto Body Payments - 1.
-Service Times - a.
+A. Auto Body Payments

+1. Service Times

+- a.
 Servicing Carriers (hereafter referred to as "carriers") must establish programs and procedures to ensure prompt settlements of warranted auto physical damage claims. - b.
 Carriers must establish procedures to permit prompt inspection of damage at drive-in locations or in the field and to make prompt claim payments of auto physical damage claims. - c.
 The Standard for assignment to an appraiser from the date the report is received or date of notice of recovery of theft is 2 business days. - d.
-The Standard for transmittal of the completed appraisal from the date of the appraisal assignment is 5 business days in accordance with 212 CMR 2:04 Section 1e (see Appendix E). - e.
+The Standard for transmittal of the completed appraisal from the date of the appraisal assignment is 5 business days in accordance with 212 CMR 2.04(1)(e) (Appendix E). - e.
 The Standard for payment of a first party auto physical damage claim under any Direct Payment Plan is 5 business days from completion of the appraisal on all repairable vehicles, subject to all other provisions of the Plan. - f.
-The Standard for payment of a first party auto physical damage claim that is not under any Direct Payment Plan is 7 business days following receipt of a Completed Work Claim Form. - 2.
-Direct Payment Plan - a.
-Carriers must have a Direct Payment Plan unless their average Massachusetts private passenger market share is less than 1 percent of the total Massachusetts commercial market. - 1) The Automobile Insurers Bureau of Massachusetts (hereafter referred to as "AIB") Industry Plan can be adopted (see Appendix C). - 2) A modification of the AIB Industry Plan can be filed for approval by the Commissioner.
+The Standard for payment of a first party auto physical damage claim that is not under any Direct Payment Plan is 7 business days following receipt of a Completed Work Claim Form.

+2. Direct Payment Plan

+- a.
+Carriers must have a Direct Payment Plan unless their average Massachusetts private passenger market share is less than 1 percent of the total Massachusetts commercial market. - 1) The Industry Plan can be adopted (Appendix C). - 2) Modification to the Industry Plan can be filed for approval by the Commissioner of Insurance. - 3) A Carrier can develop its own plan and submit it for approval by the Commissioner of Insurance. - b.
+Any Direct Payment Plan developed by a carrier must include a referral shop program.